KBhalodia/KBhalodia/README.md

 🎓 Computer Science @ Rutgers University (Class of 2028)
-💡 Passionate about software development and creative problem-solving 🌱 Learning React, Java, and Python
+💻 Interested in software development & problem-solving 🌱 Working with Java, Python, JavaFX, Android, and React
-⚡ Pursuing an Art minor – love blending tech & design